Massage Therapy Business Tips

 Source: Research conducted by ClinicSense

-A half-hour session works well for focused work on one area, like your neck and shoulders after a long week.
-It's also a lower-cost way to try out a new therapist before booking a longer session.
+A half-hour session works well for focused work on one area, like neck and shoulders after a long week.
+It's also a lower-cost way to get new clients booking a longer session.

-If you're dealing with chronic tension or want deeper work on multiple areas, 90 minutes gives your therapist room to really address the problem.
+90 minutes gives you room to really address the problem in your clients, or offer add-on services that can boost practice refenue.
 Athletes and clients with therapeutic goals often prefer this length.

 Two-hour sessions are less common.
 They're typically reserved for spa experiences or treatments that combine multiple techniques.
-Expect to pay a premium, but you'll leave feeling thoroughly worked over.
+If you are going to offer these types of services, charge a premium to ensure you are fairly compensated.

 Different massage styles come with different price tags.
 The variation usually reflects the complexity of the technique and the specialized training involved.
-These differences explain why pricing varies, but they still don’t answer the most important question:
+These differences are another reason why pricing varies, some styles that may be offered, and typical price tag adjustments include the following.

 Swedish massage uses long, flowing strokes to promote relaxation and improve circulation.
 It's the most common type and generally serves as the baseline price.
 If a spa lists a "classic massage," this is usually what they mean.